We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Phoenix.
+To get the best value, try booking a flight in the evening when visiting Phoenix.
 Generally the prices will increase for flights at midday as these tend to have higher demand.

 Phoenix, the largest city in the southwest of Arizona, is surrounded by the vast Sonoran Desert.
 The landscape and the climate invite you to outdoor activities and excursions that range from rugged adventure to lofting in hot-air balloons to bus tours.